WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

   return(data_generator)
 }
 ```
-As you can see, getAllImages is based on two Keras's functions:
+As you can see, `getLabelledImages` is based on two Keras's functions:

 - image_data_generator -  which generates the data and rescales pixel values from the range 1-255 into the range 0-1.
 We are supposed to normalize the values, because neural networks work better with smaller numbers.
 - flow_images_from_directory - which uses the previously defined generator and applies it to the data.
 In addition, it changes image resolutions to 150x150 and labels the data.